giovannipizzi/aiida-node-shell/README.md

     ```
   You can even redirect to file on your computer using `repo_cat aiida.in > test.txt` (and you can then show the file with bash commands by prepending with `!`, see also below): `!ls -l test.txt`, or `!cat test.txt`.

+- The report command prints the *report* for a process.
+It can be used for quick inspection of complex workchains.
+- The `show_hist` command shows a list the visited nodes, and you can quickly go back and forth usnig the `backward` and `forward` commands.  **NOTE** These commands may be renamed later.
 - There are also a set of useful things that are enabled by the `cmd2` library:
   - prepend a command with `!` to run in bash, for instance `!ls` to list the files in the current directory
   - you can run python commands with `run_pyscript`, or prepend by `@` (you can check all shortcuts with the `shortcuts` command)